sakuli/sakuli.github.io/content/docs/200_enterprise/omd.md

 {{</highlight>}}

 {{% alert %}}
-This change does affect other monitoring checks executed with mod_gearman, because only Sakuli will send results into the queue `check_results_sakuli`.
+This change does affect other monitoring checks executed with mod-gearman, because only Sakuli will send results into the queue `check_results_sakuli`.
 {{% /alert %}}

 ### Create a Nagios service